htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+- HTCondor daemons used to discard the private network name and address of daemons they were attempting to contact via the contactee's public address; however, if the contact had been pre-authorized, this would cause the contactee not to recognize the contacting daemon, and force it to reauthenticate.
+The HTCondor daemons no longer discard the private network name and address; this will cause them to appear in the logs in places where they had not previously.
+  :ticket:`7582`

 - Allow `SINGULARITY_EXTRA_ARGUMENTS` to override the default -C option condor passes to singularity exec to allow administrators to tell condor not to contain certain resoures.